Boeing : Ethiopian Airlines Black Boxes Showed 'Clear Similarities' With Lion Air Crash | MarketScreener

 Ms. Moges declined to give details of the similarities that had been identified, including whether Boeing's new anti-stalling software that has been associated with the Lion Air flight had been activated.
 She spoke after French air accident investigations bureau BEA had sent the data from both the cockpit voice recorder and the flight data recorder to Ethiopian authorities.

-Investigators from both Ethiopia and the U.S National Transportation Safety Board have validated the data, she said, and a preliminary report on the accident will be published within 30 days.
+Investigators from both Ethiopia and the U.S. National Transportation Safety Board have validated the data, she said, and a preliminary report on the accident will be published within 30 days.
+Representatives from the U.S. Federal Aviation Administration and its European counterparts were also present in the downloading of black box data.

+U.S. authorities last week grounded the 737 MAX after saying it had found enough similarities between the two crashes to take the rare step of keeping the aircraft out of the air.
+The move followed similar actions by a number of regulators around the world.

+American and Canadian officials cited satellite data showing a similar flight path between the two planes -- both new jets that crashed after just a few minutes.

 Write to Gabriele Steinhauser at gabriele.steinhauser@wsj.com and Robert Wall at robert.wall@wsj.com